Skip to main content

 If the life insurance maturity gains are reinvested in purchasing or constructing a residential property within 1 year before or 2 years after you receive the funds, then the maturity amount can be claimed for tax exemptions.

-The purchase of the new residential property must be made 1 year before or 2 years after the date you receive the maturity gains to claim tax exemptions under Section 54F.
+The purchase of the new residential property must be made 1 year before or 2 years after the date you receive the maturity gains to claim tax exemptions under Section 86 of the Income Tax Act 2025.

 Net consideration is the amount you get after subtracting expenses from the total amount you receive after your life insurance matures.

-You can get the deductions under Section 54F by multiplying the ratio of the reinvested amount by net considerations with long-term capital gains.
+You can get the deductions under Section 86 of the Income Tax Act 2025 by multiplying the ratio of the reinvested amount by the net consideration for long-term capital gains.

-There is no bar on the number of times you can claim for tax deductions under Section 54F.
+There is no bar on the number of times you can claim tax deductions under Section 86 of the Income Tax Act 2025.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.